vasouv/claymore-mongodb-exercises/README.md

 For more information about the characters and data used here, take a look at [Claymore Wiki](https://claymore.fandom.com/wiki/Claymore)

+Also, these commands are executed in the MongoDB Playground extension for VS Code.

 ## Exercises

 ### Find all Claymores with no epitaph